Harald-U/istio-on-minikube-handson/docs/exercise3.md

     The left part of the graph (steep curve) are the requests we created to see traces in Jaeger, the right part of the graph are the requests we create every two seconds with the "watch" command above to create load.
 When you refresh the browser you may notice that the curve is rising.

-When you are finished with Prometheus, close the Prometheus dashboard in your browser and terminate the "istioctl dashboard prometheus" command (Linux: Ctl+C, Mac: Cmd+C)
+When you are finished with Prometheus, close the Prometheus dashboard in your browser and terminate the `istioctl dashboard prometheus` command.

 ### Grafana